London Underground engineering stock

 Over the years, London Underground has acquired various types of engineering stock to help with the construction of new lines and maintenance of existing lines.
 Some of these wagons were inherited from its predecessors, many were built new and some were acquired second-hand from the main-line railways.
 Several types of specialist wagons have been used, which are described below.

 Overview

 London Underground uses a numbering system comprising the wagon number prefixed with a letter which designates the wagon's type.
 These are summarised below.

 Brake vans

-London Underground has used various designs of brake van.
+The London Underground has used various designs of brake van.
 They were used for the guard's accommodation and for braking purposes (when wagons in the train were not fitted with automatic brakes).

 Two brake vans of interest were numbers FB578 and FB579.
 These were 'flat' brake vans, converted from flat wagons.
 The conversion consisted of building a small guard's compartment on one end of the flat wagon.
 Therefore, these wagons could be used for carrying small items, such as sleepers, in addition to their role as a brake van.